Please mask if you have symptoms

 Specialized Orthopedic Physical Therapy has officially opened in our new space at Hope Valley.
 They are now scheduling appointments to treat sports injuries, post-operative physical therapy, overuse injuries, balance disorders, joint and muscle sprains.
 Contact Ryan Collins, DPT at 401.387.9630 to schedule a visit.
 Learn more here.

 The Rhode Island Department of Health advises people not to drink the water at our Hope Valley location at this time.
 Bottled water is available at our front desk for our patients’ use until our final mitigation plan is approved by the Rhode Island Department of Health.

 Wood River Health’s Hope Valley well water system does not currently meet the new public drinking water regulations due to an exceedance of acceptable levels of a certain chemical.
 This exceedance is the result of a recent change in the requirements established by the Rhode Island Department of Health.
 About half of all Rhode Island facilities are having this issue because of the new standards.
 Wood River Health is implementing treatments to reduce the levels of contaminants in our drinking water to ensure they fall below the new standard.

 Please see our public notice regarding the water at our Hope Valley location.

 Your Home for Health

-Learn about Wood River Health with our new video produced by PMC Media Group featuring our patients and staff.
-A version of this video airs during the previews at the Misquamicut Beach Drive-In Movies this summer from May through September.
+Learn about Wood River Health with our video produced by PMC Media Group featuring our patients and staff.
 Let us be YOUR Home for Health.

 Wood River Health provides high-quality, affordable medical, dental and social services to the communities of southwestern Rhode Island and southeastern Connecticut.